m0n01d/elmforreactdevs/posts/Pillar_02_TEA.md

 So when we want to scale and grow our app, we can use The Elm Architecture to “nest” modules.

+Each nested Page mimics that same pattern of function exports and their type signatures match.

+We just need a wrapper for them at the appropriate level.

 Our top level `Msg` type wraps nested submodules’ `Msg`s And our top level Model will wrap nested `Model`s